blackcj/FitnessAPI/README.md

 ## API Documentation

-Documentation can be found in the `apidoc` folder.
-Run the following to re-generate API documentation:
+Run the following to generate API documentation:

 ```
 apidoc -i ./ -e apidoc/ -o apidoc/
 ```

+After running the command, documentation can be found in the `apidoc` folder.

 ## RESOURCES